OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 ## Be opinionated

 We are leaders in the deployment space.
 We have years of experience and our tools have performed millions of deployments, and customers look to us to provide clear opinions on what best practice deployments look like.
-These values have been distilled into [https://octopus.com/blog/ten-pillars-of-pragmatic-deployments](https://octopus.com/blog/ten-pillars-of-pragmatic-deployments).
+These values have been distilled into [The ten pillars of pragmatic deployments](https://octopus.com/blog/ten-pillars-of-pragmatic-deployments).

 The steps we deliver must have a clear vision for how they enable teams to deliver best practice deployments.
-Often this means combining, hiding, not supporting, or hard coding some features in the platforms we deploy to.
+Often this involves combining, hiding, not supporting, or hard coding some features in the platforms we deploy to.

 Where there is no clear decision on an opinion, refer to **Ship incrementally** for guidance.